EnzoCording/FleetRL/README.md

 **Citation**

-If you find this work useful, please cite it:
+If you find this work useful, please cite:

 DOI: https://doi.org/10.1016/j.softx.2024.101671